We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Drink this tincture twice per day to treat an infection and once per day as a preventative measure.

 Use it as salad dressing

 Apple cider vinegar makes a great salad dressing.
-Putting it on your salads is probably the least obtrusive way to incorporate it into your diet, because you’ll likely enjoy the taste.
-Mix ACV with olive oil for a quick and easy dressing, or get creative and spice it up with dried herbs or some garlic.
+Putting it on your salads is probably an easier way to incorporate it into your diet, because you’ll likely enjoy the taste.
+Mix ACV with olive oil for a quick-and-easy dressing, or get creative and spice it up with dried herbs or some garlic.